myvas/AspNetCore.ViewDivert/README.md

 }
 ```

-2.Put only on the specified action(s):
+2. Put only on the specified action(s):
 ```csharp
 public class Home2Controller : Controller
 {